 Phyllo pastry – tricks to handling

-Phyllo pastry – also known as Filo Pastry – is the paper thin pastry used to make pastries and pies in Mediterranean and Middle Eastern cuisines.
+Phyllo pastry – also known as Filo Pastry – is the paper-thin pastry used to make pastries and pies like Spanakopita in Mediterranean and Middle Eastern cuisines.
 It’s sold frozen and fresh (fridge section of supermarkets).

 The difference between Phyllo Pastry and Puff Pastry is that puff pastry “puffs up” when it’s cooked, revealing layers upon layers of flaky pastry.
 Phyllo pastry is like a single one of those thin flaky layers in puff pastry.

 People seem to have a love/hate relationship with Phyllo pastry.
 The “love” part usually being the consumption of anything made with Phyllo.